KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. container:: windows linux
 	:name: windows-linux-id-1

-	Now, create a text file in the *workspace* folder called ``CMakeLists.txt`` and in it, put the following code:
+	Now, create a text file in the *workspace* folder called `CMakeLists.txt` and in it, put the following code:

 	.. literalinclude:: ../CMakeLists.txt
 		:language: cmake
-		:start-at: cmake_minimum_required
+		:start-after: XR_DOCS_TAG_BEGIN_CMakeLists
-		:end-at: set(XR_RUNTIME_JSON "$ENV{XR_RUNTIME_JSON}" CACHE PATH "Optional location of a specific OpenXR runtime configuration file.")
+		:end-before: XR_DOCS_TAG_END_CMakeLists

-	Here, we specify the CMake version, project name and the configurations types, and provide a CMake variable called ``XR_RUNTIME_JSON`` which you can use to point to the runtime you will be using (by default, OpenXR will try to find the default runtime from your hardware vendor).
-Finally, we specify CMake to continue the build into the Chapter2 directory with ``add_subdirectory()``.
+	Here, we specify the CMake version, project name and the configurations types, and provide a CMake variable called `XR_RUNTIME_JSON` which you can use to point to the runtime you will be using (by default, OpenXR will try to find the standard runtime from your hardware vendor).
+Finally, we specify CMake to continue the build into the Chapter2 directory with `add_subdirectory()`.

 	.. literalinclude:: ../CMakeLists.txt
 		:language: cmake
-		:start-at: add_subdirectory(Chapter2
+		:start-after: XR_DOCS_TAG_BEGIN_AddChapter2
-		:end-at: )
+		:end-before: XR_DOCS_TAG_END_AddChapter2

-	In the workspace folder, create a folder called ``Chapter2``, and in it create another ``CMakeLists.txt`` file.
+	In the workspace folder, create a folder called `Chapter2`, and in it create another `CMakeLists.txt` file.
 	In it, put the following code:

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake
-		:start-at: cmake_minimum_required
+		:start-after: XR_DOCS_TAG_BEGIN_SetProjectName2
-		:end-before: project("${PROJECT_NAME}")
+		:end-before: XR_DOCS_TAG_END_SetProjectName2

-	This sets a minimum CMake version (required for some of the features we use here) and our own CMake variable ``PROJECT_NAME`` to ``OpenXRTutorialChapter2``.
+	This sets a minimum CMake version (required for some of the features we use here) and our own CMake variable `PROJECT_NAME` to `OpenXRTutorialChapter2`.
 Now add:

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake
-		:start-at: # For FetchContent_Declare() and FetchContent_MakeAvailable()
+		:start-after: XR_DOCS_TAG_BEGIN_FetchContent
-		:end-before: # Files
+		:end-before: XR_DOCS_TAG_END_FetchContent

-	We include ``FetchContent`` and use it to get the OpenXR-SDK from Khronos's GitHub page.
-Now, we will add to our ``CMakeLists.txt`` to specify the source and header files by adding the following code.
+	We include `FetchContent` and use it to get the OpenXR-SDK from Khronos's GitHub page.
+Now, we will add to our `CMakeLists.txt` to specify the source and header files by adding the following code.
 Here, we are including all the files needed for our project.

 	.. container:: d3d11
 		:name: d3d11-id-1